-Irwin 37 Specifications
+Irwin 37 Used Boat Review

+An evaluation of the Irwin 37 threatens to expose all our prejudices about boatbuilders and cruising boats.
+In general we like sturdily built, finely finished, well performing boats that reflect traditional standards (if not design) and lasting value.
 Irwin Yachts built boats of mediocre quality and finish and marketed them to buyers looking for as much boat as possible for the price.
 In every sense of the word, Irwin boats, of which the Irwin 37 is archetypal, are production boats.
 They were mass produced, carefully priced, simply advertised, and widely sold to a broad spectrum of customers.
-More than 600 Irwin 37s were sold between the time the boat went into production in 1971 and its demise in 1982.
+We hasten to add that the more than 600 Irwin 37s sold between 1971 and the model’s demise in 1982 conclusively prove that many sailors do not share our prejudices.

 The last version was designated the Mark V, representing the popular strategy of numbering the steps in the evolution of a design even though the changes may be minor.

-From the outset the Irwin 37 was a roomy, appealing cruising boat that was once described as the Chevrolet Belair of the boat market.
-Her greatest appeal was to the sailor/owner who is not into tradition, sailing performance, elegance, construction details, or investment.
+From the outset the Irwin 37 was a roomy, appealing cruising boat that was once described as the Chevrolet Bel Air of the boat market.
+Her greatest appeal was to the sailor/owner who is into comfortable anchorage living rather than sailing performance or construction details.

 Irwin Yachts was considered to have the most notoriously slipshod quality control among the larger boat builders.
 No other boats have as poor a reputation for warranty claims, delays in commissioning, missing or incorrect parts, and mislocated hardware as Irwin.
-Similarly an examination of virtually any Irwin-built boat reveals details that reflect cost savings but are problems; some, in our opinion, serious (gate valves on all through hull fittings) and some trivial (through hull fittings not installed flush with the hull).
+Similarly an examination of virtually any Irwin-built boat reveals details that reflect cost savings but are problems; some, in our opinion, serious (gate valves on all through-hull fittings) and some trivial (through-hull fittings not installed flush with the hull).

 Construction